Plain Bad Heroines: Development

-Danforth came up with the idea for the novel based on her interest in film sets rumored to cursed, as well as the production process of great films.
+Danforth came up with the idea for the novel based on her interest in film sets rumored to be cursed, and in the production process of great films.
 She wanted the novel to feature protagonists who were both in their 30s and explicitly queer, as opposed to characters who were "coded, erased, hidden".
 She listed Mrs. Danvers in Rebecca, as an example.
 She also utilized author Mary MacLane's memoir The Story of Mary MacLane in Plain Bad Heroines, as the author and her work are frequently mentioned and discussed by Danforth's characters.
 Danforth also derives the book's title from MacLane's memoir, where she states "I wish some one would write a book about a plain, bad heroine so that I might feel in real sympathy with her.”

 Danforth also stated that she drew upon stories surrounding films such as The Omen, The Exorcist, and Poltergeist, and that "The fire in the costume trailer in Plain Bad Heroines was directly inspired by the prop storage facility burning down during the production of The Possession."
 She has described the novel as "like Picnic at Hanging Rock and The Blair Witch Project, but with lesbians".

 Release

 Plain Bad Heroines was released in the United States in hardback and e-book format through William Morrow on October 20, 2020, featuring illustrations by Sara Lautman.
 An audiobook adaptation narrated by Xe Sands was released simultaneously through HarperAudio.

-The novel will be released in the United Kingdom on February 4, 2021 through The Borough Press.
+The novel will be released in the United Kingdom on February 4, 2021, through The Borough Press.

 Reception

 Plain Bad Heroines has received praise for its queer representation.

-Hillary Kelly of The Los Angeles Times stated that "Every major character is a queer woman — every last one — and each of them wears her sexuality differently, an idea that shouldn’t feel revelatory in 2020 but annoyingly does."
+Hillary Kelly of the Los Angeles Times stated that "Every major character is a queer woman — every last one — and each of them wears her sexuality differently, an idea that shouldn’t feel revelatory in 2020 but annoyingly does."
 The San Francisco Chronicle's Datebook also cited the characters as a highlight, as they felt that they "are neither plain nor bad, but human: rebellious, insecure, funny, deep with longing and scars still healing".
 Lambda Literary also praised the book's characters and representation, while also noting that "One of the main throughlines of Plain Bad Heroines is the recovery of queer history."

-Lena Wilson of The New York Times was critical of the work, writing that it was "neither plain nor bad, but the spell it casts is merely a glamour, beguiling readers with clever quips and striking imagery."

-Plain Bad Heroines was named a Most Anticipated Book by Entertainment Weekly, the Washington Post, USA Today, Time, O, Buzzfeed, Harper's Bazaar, Vulture, Parade, HuffPost, Refinery29, Popsugar, E!
+Plain Bad Heroines was named a Most Anticipated Book by Entertainment Weekly, the Washington Post, USA Today, Time, O, BuzzFeed, Harper's Bazaar, Vulture, Parade, HuffPost, Refinery29, Popsugar, E!
 News, Bustle, The Millions, Goodreads, Autostraddle, Lambda Literary, and Literary Hub.

 The book received the following accolades: